jamessimone/apex-rollup/README.md

 // more on that in the CDC section of "Special Considerations", below public static void runFromCDCTrigger()

-global static Rollup averageFromApex(
+// imperatively from Apex, relying on CMDT for additional rollup info global static void runFromApex(List<SObject> calcItems, TriggerOperation rollupContext)

+// imperatively from Apex with arguments taking the place of values previously supplied by CMDT
+// can be used in conjunction with "batch" to group rollup operations (as seen in the example preceding this section) global static Rollup averageFromApex(
   SObjectField averageFieldOnCalcItem,
   SObjectField lookupFieldOnCalcItem,